How to Bulk Without Getting Fat

 I sure as hell don’t bust my ass in the gym and eat the way I do to walk around not looking like I’m in shape 365 days per year.

-The image I added above from the end of one of my bulk phases is a good example of being very close to the fattest I would let myself get before I would know it’s time to diet down again.
+The image I added above from the end of one of my bulk phases is a good example of being very close to the fattest I would let myself get before I would know it's time to diet down again.
 Abs are still in, although really blurred and soft from the excess fat (and shitty picture quality).
-On the right is my current look and what I try to walk around at the majority of the time.
-The difference is evident, but I don’t let things get out of control even during a bulk phase with a direct focus on adding size and making the scale go up (favorably of course).
+I don't let things get out of control even during a bulk phase with a direct focus on adding size and making the scale go up (favorably of course).

 The vast majority of individuals use their off-season (a duration of time dedicated to putting on new muscle) as an excuse to consume exorbitant amounts of calories, thinking that it will simply equate to more muscle gained, and they will worry about stripping the fat off at a later date.

 I am guilty of this in my past, and I’m not going to say this method doesn’t work, but it certainly isn’t optimal and it is extremely unhealthy.

 I remember when I bulked up to 250 pounds a few years back and my blood pressure got up to 150/100 at one point, and I was getting winded just walking up my staircase at home, not to mention my sleep apnea got sooooooo much worse it was ridiculous.